Opinion | A parting-shot Supreme Court nomination smacks of being a ruthless political game

 As the political world moved toward securing ideological outcomes at any cost, this norm of the Senate minority was universally abandoned.
 With the passing of Ginsburg, a norm of the Senate majority may fall as well.

 The president and Republican Senate have the constitutional right to fill a Supreme Court vacancy two months before a presidential election, or in the lame-duck session just weeks before an administration ends.
-Consistently applied, the norm makes sound institutional sense.
 But proposing a nominee within sight of a presidential election has seemed unseemly — especially among Republicans who used (and stretched) the norm to explain blocking consideration of Merrick Garland in 2016.

-This norm makes good institutional sense.
+Consistently applied, the norm makes sound institutional sense.
 A parting-shot nomination smacks of being a ruthless political game rather than the reflection of a democratic choice.
 A Senate confirmation battle threatens to superheat a presidential election already boiling over with destructive passions.
 It would leave the Supreme Court looking more political and less legitimate.
 And the prospect is already leading to promises of retribution by Democrats — such as ending the Senate filibuster or packing the Supreme Court — that would push this country further toward being a nuclear banana republic.

 At some point, running an institution like the Senate to its limit becomes running it into the ground.
 At some point, ruthlessly exercising the rights of the majority becomes destroying the dignity of the minority.
 And that can poison the relationship between majority and minority that is minimally necessary for an institution to function.
 The U.S. Senate is exhibit No. 1.